-Azamara Cruises revealed the brand’s ‘Explore Well at Sea’ programme ahead of the return to service in August 2021.
+Azamara revealed the brand’s ‘Explore Well at Sea’ program ahead of the return to service in August 2021.

-Through the line’s commitment to wellness, Azamara is implementing new standards with the launch of the ‘Explore Well at Sea’ programme to enhance the onboard experience, keeping passengers’ safety and peace of mind its top priority.
+Through the brand’s commitment to wellness, Azamara is implementing new standards with the launch of the ‘Explore Well at Sea’ programe to enhance the onboard experience, keeping passengers’ safety and peace of mind its top priority.

-Via the guidance of the Healthy Sail Panel, travellers can expect advanced screening protocols like fully vaccinated crew members and vacationers, enhanced sanitation measures and medical services.
+Via the guidance of the Healthy Sail Panel, travelers can expect advanced screening protocols like fully vaccinated crew members and vacationers, enhanced sanitation measures and medical services.

 Azamara revealed it will continue to evaluate those protocols and update them as the global situation and public health standards evolve.
 Booked passengers and travel partners will be advised of the latest requirements before cruise departure.

 ‘Explore Well at Sea’ Program highlights include: